 So here goes…

-You can read the full details on this condition here, but the short explanation is that his body’s signals are all screwed up.
+You can read the full details on this condition (which was first diagnosed as Fibromyalgia) here, but the short explanation is that his cells don’t produce energy like they’re supposed to.
 This means that:

 - He feels aches and pains all the time in random places.
-We’re never sure if something’s actually wrong or if it’s just the phantom fibro signals.
+We’re never sure if something’s actually wrong or if it’s just wonky nerve signals.

 - He’s sensitive to light and extremely sensitive to heat—which makes the summer an especially bad time for him.
 He’s gone down a full clothing size this summer from not being able to eat since he’s had so many flare-ups.